loremdipso/secret-santa/README.md

 ### Building for production

 Run the `build` script to bundle the app for production.
-The bundle will be created at `/public/build/` and the `public` directory will contain all files you need to host the app:
+The bundle will be created at `/docs/build/` and the `docs` directory will contain all files you need to host the app:

 ```bash